Mac044/Insure_Landing_Page/README-template.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- creating the nav bar for media query
-- See hover states for all interactive elements on the page
+- using position css with media query

 ### Screenshot